Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ideally, bulbs should be kept in a sleepy state until planting day.
 This is best achieved by regulating their temperature.
 A few types are a bit more finicky, but as a general rule most bulbs can be safely stored for up to several weeks in a cool, dry place where temperatures hover between 38 - 45 degrees F. Your refrigerator (see Avoid Ethylene below), is the ideal spot.
 In the short term, bulbs will also stay inactive at slightly higher temperatures (between 55-65 degrees F), but they are at a greater risk for drying out.
 Until bulbs are rooted in the soil, freezing temperatures will harm the embryos.
 As long as temperatures don't fall below 32 degrees F, unheated basements, garages, closets, or utility rooms will work just fine, too.

 Even in a state of suspended animation, your bulbs will continue to produce a small amount of moisture.
 For this reason, it's important to store your bulbs in a way that allows them to breathe, while at the same time prevents them from drying out.
-Open trays or paper bags work best.
-Avoid plastic, which can collect moisture and produce mold.

 If you decide to refrigerate your bulbs before planting them, make sure you keep them away from apples and other fruit.
 Many types of fruit release ethylene gas, which assists in the ripening process.
 In an enclosed space like a refrigerator, this gas can build up and cause damage to the flower buds.